It happened to someone I know

 • Take care of yourself.
 Hearing about sexual violence can be difficult; particularly when it has happened to someone you care about.
 It is important that while you are supporting someone you are also taking care of your own physical and mental health.

-• Text support.
-If you feel you need to talk to someone immediately you can contact Shout, a free 24/7 text service for anyone struggling to cope.
-TEXT Shout to 85258.
+• Helpline support.
+If you feel you need to talk to someone immediately you can contact Spectrum Life 24/7 on 0800 031 8227.
+Please note that you must have registered with the service here.
+Use code UCAWell.

 Support

-• Listen - Listening is the most valuable thing you can do at first.
-Find a private place to talk, and tell them you are glad they are telling you.
+• Listen - Listening is the most valuable thing you can do.
+Find a private place to talk and tell them you are glad they are telling you.

 • Believe - Rather than asking a lot of questions, let them know that you believe them and will support them as best as you can.
 Try not to skip ahead to what to do practically without first validating what you have heard and listening to what they have to say.